 The Pathway

 Through a partnership with ACC, DCSD students will be able to complete their Emergency Medical Technician Certificate.
-This 12-credit hour certificate program provides the basic skills to work in an ambulance, apply for firefighting positions, work as an EMT in emergency departments and work ski patrols.
+This 12-credit hour certificate program provides the basic skills to work in an ambulance, apply for firefighting positions, work as an EMT in emergency departments, and work ski patrols.
 Those who complete the sequence will be eligible to take both the National Registry Practical and Written Examinations.
-EMT Clinical is the course in which the student will complete approximately 24 hours of clinical experiences in emergency departments and on fire rescue and ambulance.
+EMT Clinical is the course in which the student will complete approximately 24 hours of clinical experience in emergency departments and on fire rescue and ambulance.
 Students can earn industry certificates such as CPR certification and Emergency Medical Responder Certification.

 Pre-req: none.
 Students will need to able to do clinicals on an occasional evening or weekend and have their own transportation.
 EMT students will need to provide some of their own equipment such as stethoscopes.
 More information will be available from ACC.